 dfv = Number of days since the first visit

 Index for the recent intensity (amount of activity during one visit) of the visitor.
 The impact of an activity on the value will decrease over time.
-This value is 100 for visitors with the highest recent intensity in your universe.
+This value is 100 for visitors with the highest recent intensity in your channels.
 This value is 0 for visitors with a recent intensity of (almost) 0.

 |Maximum||100||Among the visitors with the highest recent intensity|